-Area Details Governance The Morinaga Group's analysis, target setting and progress monitoring of risks and opportunities concerning sustainability initiatives are deliberated on by the ESG Committee, which is chaired by the Representative Director, President.
+Details Area The Morinaga Group's analysis, target setting and progress monitoring of risks and opportunities concerning sustainability initiatives are deliberated on by the ESG Committee, which is chaired by the Representative Director, President.
 The Board of Directors receives reports from the committee and monitors the status of activities.
 In FY2023/3, the ESG Committee convened eight times.
-The deliberations of the ESG Committee are considered in various aspects of decision making concerning management.
-For the examination of climate change matters, we established the TCFD Subcommittee 1 under the ESG Committee in FY2022/3.
+The deliberations of the ESG Committee are considered in various aspects of decision making concerning For the examination of climate change matters, we established the TCFD Subcommittee\1 under the ESG Committee in FY2022/3.
 This subcommittee is responsible for analyzing the Morinaga Group's risks and opportunities and reviewing responses following the TCFD recommendations.
 The TCFD Subcommittee is led by the Director and Managing Executive Officer in charge of the Sustainable Management Division.
 It convened two times in FY2023/3.
-The results of this review process are reviewed by the ESG Committee and then reported to the Board of Directors, which supervises the status of activities.
-Review and Promotion Board of Directors CFD • TNFD Committee Chair: Representative Director, President) (Chair: Director and Managing Executive Officer) rategy In the process of identifying the risks and opportunities of climate change, Morinaga established the 4°C, 2°C, and 1.5°C scenarios for its domestic food manufacturing business.
-Based on the information released by the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA), we use these scenarios to analyze the impacts in Japan in 2030 and 2050.
-As a result, the 4°C scenario identified the risks of a reduction in quality of agricultural produce, changes in yield caused by changes in weather patterns, and increasing frequency of extreme weather events.
-The 2°C and 1.5°C scenarios found that rising costs due to stricter energy conservation policy and carbon taxes will have a larger impact on business operations.
-In response to these risks, we will strive to reduce our own CO 2 emissions and address the risks and opportunities that are important.
+The results of this review process are reviewed by the ESG Committee and then reported to the Governance Board of Directors, which supervises the status of activities.
+Review and Promotion Board of Directors (Chair: Representative ESG Committee Director, President) (Chair: Director and Managing TCFD · TNFD Committee Executive Officer) In the process of identifying the risks and opportunities of climate change, Morinaga established the 4°C, 2°C, and 1.5°C scenarios for its domestic food manufacturing business.
+Based on the information released by the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA), we use these scenarios to